R & R Communications, Inc.

 Tram D201A First Version

-The PC Board To The Left Is The Receiver Board, The PC Board In The
+The PC Board To The Left Is The Receiver Board, The PC Board In The Center Is The Balanced Modulator Board

+The Board To The Right Is The Audio/Modulation/Voltage Board.
 Notice The Discoloration From Heat On The Receiver Board And The

 Red Glyptol (Hi Arc Compound) On The Highly Burnt Areas.